brain-workshop/brainworkshop/Readme.txt

 Change Log:

 4.31:
+* Three new music clips were added as well as better applause sounds.
 * A setting to skip the title screen was added to the config file.
-* Three new music clips were added as well as better applause sounds.
+* The Clear Stats key (Control-C) is working again.

 4.3:
 * Variable n-back levels can be used with any game mode by pressing V